kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 * `cmake -G "Visual Studio 14 Win64" .. -DBOOST_ROOT=C:/local/boost_1_59_0` (Or your boost installed dir.)

-* `MSBuild TurtleCoin.sln /p:Configuration=Release /m`
+* `MSBuild Kryptokrona.sln /p:Configuration=Release /m`

-* The binaries will be placed in the `turtlecoin/build/src/Release` folder.
+* The binaries will be placed in the `Kryptokrona/build/src/Release` folder.

 ## Recompiling